vishal-git/book-reccos/README.md

 Please note that due to some data quality and/or OpenAI API related issues, the total number of objects (aka embeddings) is only around sixteen thousand.
 This is happening due to the following JSON error: `An exception occurred: Out of range float values are not JSON compliant`.
 We will ignore this for now and continue to the next steps with these embeddings in the database.

-# Step 3: Perform book search.
+# Step 3: Perform book search. :eyes:

 Now that we have a database full of vectors ready, we can perform search and retrieve relevant books.